 Tumescent liposuction can safely remove fat from almost all parts of the body, including the face, neck, chin, breast, stomach, hips, flanks, back, inner and outer thighs, buttocks, knees, calves and ankles.
 It is used to remove lipomas, or benign fatty tumors, and to treat excessive underarm sweating and enlarged male and female breasts.

-If you are considering tumescent liposuction, you will meet with a dermatologic or plastic surgeon to discuss your cosmetic goals and determine if tumescent liposuction is the best approach to meet your needs.
+If you are considering tumescent liposuction, you will meet with a dermatologic or plastic surgeon to discuss your cosmetic goals and determine whether tumescent liposuction is the best approach to meet your needs.
 Your surgeon will examine your skin and the areas you would like contoured.
 A complete physical examination will be performed.
-Photographs will be taken for before and after the procedure.
+Photographs will be taken before and after the procedure.